IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/point-chart.md

 ## $Platform$ Point Chart with Single Series

-In the following example, the $Platform$ Point Chart is comparing the generation of renewable electricity for the countries Europe, China, and USA over the years of 2009 to 2019.
-The Y-Axis, or labels on the left of the chart, are displaying the terawatt hour (TWh) values of renewed electricity and the X-Axis, or labels on the bottom of the chart, are displaying the year.
+In the following example, the $Platform$ Point Chart plots a single data source by automatically selecting numeric data column for y-axis and non-numeric data column for x-axis.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"